rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 all those sections that are presequent to the current sectioning node (i.e. the closed and the open presequent sections).
 In contrary to that, an algorithm is unaware of any subsequent node.
-Those might, or might not exist (i.e. there is no guarantee that there are subsequent nodes/sections).
+Those might, or might not exist (i.e. there is no guarantee that there are further subsequent nodes or sections).

-As the closed presequent sections were closed even before the current subsequent sectioning node was entered, the declared subsequent section is by default independent to these sections.
+As closed presequent sections are closed even before the current subsequent sectioning node will be entered, the declared subsequent section is by default independent to these presequent sections.
 Hence, and with regards to closed sections, all that modifiers could do would be to define the subsequent section to be a subsection to them.
 But, as the `subsection-of` relationship is formally based upon multiple associations per node, any attempt to define a subsequent section to be a subsection to closed presequent sections would represent an attempt to alter closed sections and consequently be in conflict with the definition a section's "closed" state.

-Note that, because of the current path of open sections, an algorithm is by default even unaware of all closed presequent sections.

 What remains therefore are the open presequent sections.
 But, because any subsequent section is by default a subsection to all open presequent sections, all that a modifier could do would be to close these sections and thus define the subsequent section to be independent to them.
-As such, the option to close open presequent sections allows to select a different parent section for section declared by the current sectioning node.
+As such, the option to close open presequent sections allows to select a different parent section for the section that is declared by the current sectioning node.

 Note however that, as mentioned before, open sections can not be closed arbitrarily.
 That is, because any ancestor section must remain open for as long